ab1567/AlynCoin-App/README.md

 3. **RocksDB Dependency**
    The node binary requires the `librocksdb` shared library.
 If you see an error mentioning `librocksdb.so` when launching the application or node, install RocksDB on your system or rebuild the node statically with the library included.

+## Platform Support

+The Python GUI runs on Windows, macOS, and Linux as long as Python and PyQt5 are installed.
+The bundled `alyncoin` binary included in this repository was built for Linux.
+To use the application on macOS or Windows, build a compatible `alyncoin` executable for that platform (for Windows you can also run the provided Linux binary under WSL).

 4. **Launch the GUI**
    Run the wallet and miner interface with:
    ```bash